 With monetization, it’s not about their expertise level, it’s not about their skill set.
 It’s not about the quality of their show, it is about the mental piece that they have not been able to come to terms with.

-To put it bluntly, they’re afraid to monetize their podcast, they’re scared that if they try to do something, to move their listeners to take action in such a way that they will give them money, open up their wallet, give them their credit card, that somehow they will end up offending someone.
+To put it bluntly, they’re afraid to monetize their podcasts, they’re scared that if they try to do something, to move their listeners to take action in such a way that they will give them money, open up their wallet, give them their credit card, that somehow they will end up offending someone.

 They will end up losing a listener – and my goodness, why do we not want to lose listeners that will never be customers anyway?